oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/catalog/website-pricing.rst

    * **Default Currency** --- The currency that is used by default to show prices in the storefront.

-   To customize the option configuration, clear the **Use Organization** check box next to the option and select or type in the new option value.
+   To customize the option configuration, clear the **Use Organization** checkbox next to the option and select or type in the new option value.

 5. Click **Save Settings**.